 The Education pathway offers a single route, which will be available in 1+3, +3 and +4 structures (or part time equivalents).
 Students following a 1+3 structure will begin with the MRes in Educational and Social Research.
 The +4 structure will involve students taking only the taught elements of the MRes ESR, without a dissertation, within the Integrated MPhil/PhD programme.
 There is an extensive, well established Doctoral Training Programme for the later stages that includes more than 19 introductory courses and a similar number of advanced methodological and theoretical options.

-Eligible departments at UCL Institute of Education are: Curriculum, Pedagogy and Assessment; Culture, Communication and Media; Education, Practice and Society; Learning and Leadership; Social Science; Psychology and Human Development: http://www.ucl.ac.uk/ioe/courses/graduate-research
+Eligible departments at UCL Institute of Education are: Curriculum, Pedagogy and Assessment; Culture, Communication and Media; Education, Practice and Society; Learning and Leadership; Social Science: http://www.ucl.ac.uk/ioe/courses/graduate-research